jikaelgagnon/jikaelgagnon.github.io/_posts/2025-07-07-covariance.md

 2. Negative means that on average, when $X$ is above its mean then $Y$ is below (or vice-versa), which means they grow in opposite directions.
 3. Close to 0 means neither of the above are true, so it must mean there is no relationship in the direction in which they grow (not the same nor the opposite)

-{% include figure.liquid path="assets/img/covariance.png" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid path="assets/img/covariance.png" class="img-fluid rounded z-depth-1 w-70 mx-auto d-block" zoomable=true %}

 As usual, the way in which this is computed depends on whether we're in the discrete or continuous case: